-As the New Year gets underway, now is the perfect time to set your golf goals for 2018.
+As the New Year gets underway, now is the perfect time to set your new golf goals.
 Fortunately, Hilton Head Island is one of the best places on earth to develop your skills on the green.

 Here are a few golf goals to set for yourself in the year ahead: